mikoiv/MicrosoftSentinel-MultitenantXDRIncidents/README.md

 - Set DCE URL, Stream name and DCR ImmutableId in action **HTTP POST to Azure Data Collection Endpoint**.
 - Grant the Logic App Managed Identity **Monitoring Metrics Publisher** permissions to your Azure Data Collection Rule.

-If you use this as a base for some production deployment, consider these:
+If you use this as a base for any kind of production deployment:

 - Move the App Registration secrets to Key Vault.
 - You want to add a new action before **HTTP POST to Azure Data Collection Endpoint**, to check that the parsed incident ID does not already exist in the table!
 Otherwise **you will get duplicates** whenever this runs again.